juliusheese/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a library for vinilla js.
+It solves the problems of vanilla by allowing easy html and css thru components and props. it is better at handling dynamic data for faster response times. react comes from reacting to data.

 1. Describe component state.
+it is an object which determines how the component renders.

 1. Describe props.
+props mean properties. props can be passed down a tree, nested, and inherited by other components. this allows children to have properties of parent components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effects are usually asynchranous non primary functions that do stuff besides rending the main page. you can sync effects in react components by putting the certain state or props in [] at the end of the component.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.